Ms. Koizumi Loves Ramen Noodles

 Ms. Koizumi Loves Ramen Noodles (ラーメン大好き小泉さん, Rāmen Daisuki Koizumi-san) is a Japanese manga series written by Naru Narumi.
 It began serialization in Takeshobo's Manga Life Storia magazine in September 2013.
+The series was later moved to Takeshobo's Storia Dash website in July 2019.
+The series was moved a third time, beginning serialization on Akita Shoten's Monthly Shōnen Champion magazine in October 2024.
 A live-action drama series adaptation aired from June 2015 to December 2016.
 A 12-episode anime television series adaptation co-animated by Studio Gokumi and AXsiZ aired in Japan from January to March 2018.

 Synopsis

-Koizumi is worshiped almost like a goddess in her class for her imposing beauty, but she is a mystery, as she does not communicate with anyone of her own free will.
+Koizumi is worshipped in her class for her beauty, but she is mysterious, as she does not communicate with anyone of her own free will.
 But her partner Yuu wants to get to know her more, and she unexpectedly discovers Koizumi's great passion, ramen noodles.
 Both will tour the city to experience new flavors and try to forge a friendship.